Multi-resolution Super Learner for Voxel-wise Classification of Prostate Cancer Using Multi-parametric MRI: Application

 \subsection{Simulation studies}

 We first conducted simulations to illustrate the performance of the proposed binary classification algorithm.
 We considered multiple choices for the base learner, including generalized linear model with probit link function (``GLM''), quadratic discriminant analysis (``QDA'', \cite{tharwat2016}) and random forest (``RF'', \cite{hastie2009}).
-Given each base learner, we applied the following classifiers: (1) ``Baseline'': the base learner; (2) ``SL0'': the proposed algorithm without the spatial smoothing step; and (3) ``SL'': the proposed algorithm.
-We assessed the improvement due to our proposed multi-resolution modeling strategy by comparing between classifiers (1) and (2), and the improvement due to spatial smoothing by comparing between classifiers (2) and (3).
-Additionally, we considered another classifier, ``GLM + QDA + RF'', which combines results from the multi-resolution GLM, QDA and RF together using super learner.
+Several other popular machine learning methods, such as the support-vector machine (SVM), were not included due to the computational burden, which made them infeasible with our data.
+Based on each base learner, we then applied the following classifiers: (1) ``Baseline'': the base learner; (2) ``SL0'': the proposed algorithm without the spatial smoothing step; and (3) ``SL'': the proposed algorithm.
+We assessed the improvement due to the proposed multi-resolution modeling strategy by comparing between classifiers (1) and (2), and the improvement due to spatial smoothing by comparing between classifiers (2) and (3).
+Additionally, we considered another classifier, ``GLM + QDA + RF'', which combined results from the multi-resolution GLM, QDA and RF all together using the proposed algorithm.
 For this classifier, we also considered either implementing or not implementing spatial smoothing (``SL'' and ``SL0'', respectively).

-The synthetic data were generated as follows.
+The synthetic data were generated following the simulation procedure in \cite{jin2020}, with an additional step of adding random shifts in sub-regions of different resolutions.
+To reduce computational burden for the simulation study, we generated reduced-size images by taking every third row and column of the full-size images in our data, which resulted in about 300 to 800 voxels per image.
 The shapes of the simulated prostate images, including the voxel-wise zone indicators $r_{ij}$s and standardized 2-D coordinates $\bm{s}_{ij}$s, were selected with replacement from those of the images in the motivating data set.
 Within each image, the voxel-wise cancer status and mpMRI parameters were simulated according to model (\ref{simu-model-paper3}):